Alternative Fuel Vehicle (AFV) Certification on I-85 High Occupancy Toll (HOT) Lanes

 A list of vehicles that meet this description, based on the applicability of the Federal Electric Vehicle Tax Credit, is maintained by the U.S. Department of Energy at https://fueleconomy.gov/feg/tax2023.shtml.

-No, the provision is a discretionary condition (i.e. may, not must), but many HOV and HOT facilities have opted to allow alternative fuel vehicles, including Georgia.
+No, the provision was a discretionary condition (i.e. may, not must), but many HOV and HOT facilities had opted to allow alternative fuel vehicles, including Georgia.

-Upon the September 29, 2025 expiration at 11:59 pm, States will not be able to allow, by sticker or special purpose license plate, alternative fuel vehicles (AFVs) and electric vehicles (EVs) to drive without paying a toll in the HOT lanes with only one or two occupants.
+Upon the September 29, 2025 expiration at 11:59 pm, States are no longer allowed, by sticker or special purpose license plate, alternative fuel vehicles (AFVs) and electric vehicles (EVs) to drive without paying a toll in the HOT lanes with only one or two occupants.

-The State Road and Tollway Authority (SRTA) is alerting Peach Pass customers that a federal exemption allowing certified Alternative Fuel Vehicles (AFVs), including electric vehicles, to ride toll free in the I-85 High Occupancy Toll (HOT) Lanes will expire at 11:59 pm on September 29, 2025.
-Even though this is a federal matter, Peach Pass is sharing this information in advance of the expiration because the outcome affects:
+The State Road and Tollway Authority (SRTA) alerted Peach Pass customers that a federal exemption allowing certified Alternative Fuel Vehicles (AFVs), including electric vehicles, to ride toll free in the I-85 High Occupancy Toll (HOT) Lanes, expired at 11:59 pm on September 29, 2025.
+Even though this is a federal matter, Peach Pass shared this information in advance of the expiration because the outcome affects:

 1. Peach Pass customers who are certified AFV owners who use the I-85 HOT Lanes